 Note: Raw nuts are better than roasted nuts, as roasting decreases the amount of available Magnesium.

 Dark Leafy Green Vegetables

 Mackerel, Halibut, Pollock, tuna, and most other fish.

 White beans, French beans, black-eyed peas, kidney beans, chickpeas (garbanzo), soybeans, and lentils.

 Quinoa, millet, wheat, brown rice.
 However, diabetics should consume whole grains in small quantities, as these foods are rich in carbohydrates and can significantly raise your blood sugars.

 If you cannot get enough magnesium in your diet, as is often the case, then take magnesium supplement on a regular basis.
 Various magnesium supplements are available.
-Magnesium Glycinate is one of the best form of Magnesium supplement. because it is high absorption rate and usually dose not cause diarrhea.
+Magnesium Glycinate is one of the best forms of Magnesium supplement because of it’s high absorption rate and usually the dose does not cause diarrhea.